varthe/Redirecter/README.md

 ## Configuration Overview

-The configuration for Redirecterr is defined in `config.yaml`.
+The configuration for Redirecterr is defined in a `config.yaml` file.
+The application will look for this file in the following locations (in order):

+1. Command line argument (if provided)
+2. `/app/config.yaml` (Docker production)
+3. `/config/config.yaml` (Legacy Docker)
+4. `./config.yaml` (Local development)

 Below is a breakdown of the required and optional settings.

 ### Required Settings